 - Where you want to incorporate family quotes and stories

 - Review of drafts and samples to provide feedback to move forward

 These are some common questions your designer will ask you when helping you make the best decisions for your book:

-- Do you want your book to be a fully functional cookbook or a coffee table book?
-This will influence the type of pages your book has.
+- Do you want your book to be a fully-functional cookbook, or a coffee table book?
+This goal will influence the type of pages your book has.
 For example, lay flat pages typically seen in wedding albums are more expensive and make for bigger, more decorative books than standard bound paper that you don’t mind staining.

 - What kind of cover do you want?
 There are tons of options!
 Leather cover, leather cover with photo cameos, fabric covers, hard photo covers – you name it!
 Working with a designer on custom cookbook covers can expand your hardcover options even further.
 My book included a collage of recipe card scans on the back.